Effects of Tricyclic Antidepressants and Safety Concerns

 Written by

-Tricyclic antidepressants such as amitriptyline, desipramine, and doxepin, may harm your heart, according to a new study conducted by researchers at University College London (UCL).
-This risk may extend beyond individuals who are being treated for depression, as these older antidepressants are also used to treat anxiety, sleep problems, headache, and back pain, among other conditions.
+Tricyclic antidepression drugs, such as amitriptyline, desipramine, and doxepin, may harm your heart, according to a new study conducted by researchers at University College London (UCL).
+This tricyclic antidepressant safety concern may extend beyond individuals who are being treated for depression, as these older antidepressants are also used to treat anxiety, sleep problems, headache, and back pain, among other conditions.

 Although tricyclic antidepressants are one of the oldest classes of antidepressants, they are still used extensively, according to eMedExpert.
-Today, selective serotonin reuptake inhibitors (SSRIs) have replaced tricyclics as the treatment of choice for depressive disorders, primarily because patients tolerate them better and they are safer if taken in excess.
+Today, selective serotonin reuptake inhibitors (SSRIs) have replaced tricyclic antidepressants for depression treatment, primarily because patients tolerate SSRIs better, and they are considered safer.

-Based on these findings, Dr. Mark Hamer, senior research fellow in the Department of Epidemiology and Public Health at UCL remarked that they “suggest that there is an association between the use of tricyclic antidepressants and an increased risk of CVD that is not explained by existing mental illness.”
+Based on these findings, Dr. Mark Hamer, senior research fellow in the Department of Epidemiology and Public Health at UCL, remarked that they “suggest that there is an association between the use of tricyclic antidepressants and an increased risk of cardiovascular disease that is not explained by existing mental illness.”
 The study results thus indicate that tricyclics have properties that are responsible for the greater risk.

 The UCL study’s authors note that other factors may be involved in the possible link between tricyclic antidepressant use and cardiovascular disease.
-Hamer pointed out that individuals who take antidepressants are more likely to be overweight, smoke, and not get sufficient exercise, also risk factors for cardiovascular disease.
+Hamer pointed out that individuals who take antidepressants are more likely to be overweight, smoke, and not get sufficient exercise, as well as risk factors for cardiovascular disease.

-Before it can be determined with more certainty that tricyclic antidepressants can harm the heart, “there needs to be more research looking closely at the effects of these drugs on your heart,” notes Amy Thompson, senior cardiac nurse at the British Heart Foundation.
+Before it can be determined with more certainty whether tricyclic antidepressants are safe, “there needs to be more research looking closely at the effects of these drugs on your heart,” notes Amy Thompson, senior cardiac nurse at the British Heart Foundation.
 Because antidepressants help a great many people, “it would be unwise for anyone taking them to stop based on the results of this study alone.”

 Antidepressants are a class of drugs that work on the neurotransmitters in the brain to correct their chemical imbalances and thus reduce the symptoms of depressive disorders.

-Antidepressants or anti-depression drugs, in general, target a specific neurotransmitter and inhibit their reuptake causing their levels to rise up around the nerves within the brain.
-The selective serotonin reuptake inhibitor or SSRI antidepressant drug, for example, affect the serotonin levels in the brain.
+Antidepressants or anti-depression drugs, in general, target a specific neurotransmitter and inhibit their reuptake, causing their levels to rise up around the nerves within the brain.
+The selective serotonin reuptake inhibitor or SSRI antidepressant drug , affects the serotonin levels in the brain.

 Generally, serotonin circulates in the brain before being absorbed into the bloodstream.
-SSRIs help to prevent the absorption of serotonin in the blood due to which a higher level of serotonin is maintained in the brain.
+SSRIs help to prevent the absorption of serotonin in the blood, which results in a higher level of serotonin being maintained in the brain.
 Low levels of serotonin are linked with depression, and conversely, increased levels of the chemical can help relieve depression.

 One thing to note here is that SSRIs don’t make the body produce more serotonin.
-They only help the body to utilize it more effectively without causing major side effects.
+They only help the body to utilise it more effectively without causing major side effects.
 Hence, SSRIs are probably the best drugs for depression and anxiety treatment.
+This is why SSRIs are often preferred over and tricyclic antidepressants for OCD treatment.
+While tricyclic antidepressants for depression and tricyclic antidepressants for OCD treatment are effective, SSRIs generally provide safer options, especially for long-term use.

 Some examples of tricyclic antidepressant medications are amitriptyline (Elavil), desipramine (Norpramin), nortriptyline (Pamelor), amoxapine, protriptyline (Vivactil), clomipramine (Anafranil), doxepin (Sinequan), imipramine (Tofranil), trimipramine (Surmontil).